 The Trust has a very small number of contracts that cross financial years with the vast majority of income and performance obligations satisfied in year.
-Performance obligations are invoiced on a monthly basis with 30 day credit terms and hence the contract balances at year end mainly relate to obligations completed in March.
+Performance obligations are invoiced on a monthly basis with 30-day credit terms and hence the contract balances at year end mainly relate to obligations completed in March.

-This year end the Trust has no performance obligations.
-In previous years the Trust has had performance obligations in relation to incomplete spells and the Provider Sustainability Fund (PSF).
-However, the way the Trust has been funded in 2020/21 means there are no incomplete spells and PSF ended in 2020/21.
+This year end the Trust has had some performance obligations with NHS Shropshire, Telford and Wrekin CCG, Shropsire Council and Telford Council for specific projects and with the Clinical Research Network for Research and Development funding.
+In previous years, excluding 2020/21, the Trust has had performance obligations in relation to incomplete spells and the Provider Sustainability Fund (PSF).
+However, the way the Trust has been funded means there are no incomplete spells in 2021/22 and PSF ended in 2020/21.